deeplearning4j/deeplearning4j/deepsymboliclearning.md

 [Symbolic artificial intelligence](https://en.wikipedia.org/wiki/Symbolic_artificial_intelligence) was the dominant paradigm within the AI community for the post-War era until the 1980s.
 Implementations of symbolic reasoning are called rules engines or expert systems; they are essentially piles of nested if-then statements drawing conclusions based on human-readable concepts.
 Those concepts are encoded into the system by its programmers.

 One of the main differences between machine learning and traditional symbolic manipulation is where the learning happens.
 In machine- and deep-learning, the algorithm learns rules as it establishes correlations between inputs and outputs.
 In symbolic reasoning, the rules are created through human intervention.
 That is, humans perceive the rules and then hard-code them.
-This difference is the subject of a [hacker koan](https://simple.wikipedia.org/wiki/Hacker_koan):
+This difference is the subject of a well-known [hacker koan](https://simple.wikipedia.org/wiki/Hacker_koan):

 ```
 In the days when Sussman was a novice, Minsky once came to him as he sat hacking at the PDP-6.